Die (manufacturing): Differences between materials

 For the vacuum forming of plastic sheet only a single form is used, typically to form transparent plastic containers (called blister packs) for merchandise.
 Vacuum forming is considered a simple molding thermoforming process but uses the same principles as die forming.

-For the forming of sheet metal, such as automobile body parts, two parts may be used: one, called the punch, performs the stretching, bending, and/or blanking operation, while another part that is called the die block securely clamps the workpiece and provides similar stretching, bending, and/or blanking operation.
+For the forming of sheet metal, such as automobile body parts, two parts may be used: one, called the punch, performs the stretching, bending, and/or blanking operation, while another part that is called the die block securely clamps the workpiece and provides a similar stretching, bending, and/or blanking operation.
 The workpiece may pass through several stages using different tools or operations to obtain the final form.
 In the case of an automotive component, there will usually be a shearing operation after the main forming is done.
 Additional crimping or rolling operations may be performed to ensure that all sharp edges are hidden and/or to add rigidity to the panel.

 Die components

 The main components of a die set (including press mounting) are as follows.
-Note that because nomenclature varies between sources, alternate names are in parenthesis:
+Because nomenclature varies between sources, alternate names are in parentheses: